rossta/rossta.github.com/source/blog/2015-11-17-ruby-enumerable.md

   - Code
   - Ruby
 ---
 I like to say I started programming by accident.
 While facilitating a Lego robotics club during my teaching years, I was surprised to realize how much I enjoyed coding.
-Later, when I first to Ruby as a full-time developer, I rediscovered that joy.
+Later, when I first learned Ruby as a full-time developer, I rediscovered that joy.

 A big reason for my love of Ruby is the [Enumerable][1] module because of its simple, functional style and ability to be combined and chained to form useful constructs - a lot like Legos.